Tom Reid (electrical engineer): Space tracking career

 of Canberra.
 Because of management problems at the nearby Honeysuckle Creek Tracking Station, Reid was transferred there as director in 1967 to provide firm leadership.
 Honeysuckle’s role was to supply uplink and down link communications between Apollo astronauts and mission control.
 Just before 1 pm on 21 July 1969, AEST, Honeysuckle’s 85-foot dish was providing backup to a 210-foot dish in Goldstone, California, including a backup TV link with the Apollo Lunar Module, Eagle.
 Due to technical difficulties, Goldstone could not relay broadcast quality TV of Neil Armstrong as he descended the Eagles ladder to the Moon’s surface.
 At the last minute, mission control switched over to Honeysuckle which transmitted to what was then the largest TV audience in history the footage of Armstrong stepping onto the Moon.

-In 1970, Reid became director of the nearby Tidbinbilla Tracking Station, which maintained communications with space craft travelling to the outer edges of the solar system and beyond.
+In 1970, Reid became director of the nearby Tidbinbilla Tracking Station, which maintained communications with spacecraft travelling to the outer edges of the Solar System and beyond.
 After overseeing communications with spacecraft from the Pioneer Program, Mariner Program and Voyager Program, Reid retired in 1988.